 Those who come to The Healing Place via Casey’s Law must sign a release of information so that we can communicate with the courts.
 If someone isn’t a good fit for our recovery program, we make a referral to the court that is more appropriate for the individual.

-For more information on the Casey’s Law process and how to get started, click here.
+For more information on the Casey’s Law process and how to get started with an assessment, please call 502-585-4848 ext.
+505 or send us an email.